-Unlike in previous years, there is no option to apply for Enhanced research time (40%) for the 2024-25 cycle of ARPs.
+Unlike in past years, there is no option to apply for Enhanced research time (40%) for the 2025-26 cycle of ARPs.

-The decision to move to a consistent tariff for all ARP awarded research time has been made following approval by both the central Research Committee and the Senior Leadership Group, and consultation with trade union representatives.
+The decision to move to a consistent tariff for all ARP-awarded research time was made following approval by both the central Research Committee and the Senior Leadership Group, and consultation with trade union representatives.